Are "All-Natural" Skincare Products Worth The Hype?

 There is a question in the minds of many as to what happens after something has penetrated the skin: Do these ingredients go anywhere else in the body?
 Do harmful chemicals enter the blood stream?

-For home remedies that are actually ok for breakout-prone skin, organic is better, but it depends on the produce used.
+When it comes to home remedies that are actually ok for breakout-prone skin, a lot depends on the ingredients used.
 You can't always tell when something has a fungal or bacterial problem if the item is not fresh.
-But sadly, too many of the kitchen recipes suggested for skincare, even for acne clearing, contain pore-clogging ingredients.
+In addition, too many of the kitchen recipes suggested for skincare, even for acne clearing, contain pore-clogging ingredients.
+That's the real rub.

 Question: Should an Adult Acne sufferer use a natural skincare product line over a line that doesn't claim to be all-natural?